-If you ever talked with a veteran cannabis user, you inevitably heard the “in my time, weed was not this strong, and we still got high” story.
+If you ever talked to a veteran cannabis user, you’ve inevitably heard the “in my time, weed was not this strong, and we still got high” story.

-The premise is that the numbers cannabis growers were getting in the earlier days were mostly limited to 10% THC.
+The premise is that the numbers cannabis growers were getting in the earlier days were mostly up to 10% THC.

-In most cases, the actual number would often come from the Police Departments, District Attorneys offices, or similar authoritative agencies, meaning that this number represented the potency of the weed they confiscated.
+The numbers often came from the Police Departments, District Attorney’s offices, or similar authoritative agencies, and they showed the potency of the weed they confiscated.

-Cannabis of 2019 is much different, and that is in part due to legalization in the US.
+Cannabis in 2020 is much different, and that is in part due to legalization in the US.